Management · May 03, 2024

 Types of companies

-Except for those that need to expand internationally to survive or reduce costs, companies generally begin considering international expansion at around $10 million in revenue.
-That said, this depends on the industry.
+Except for those that need to expand internationally to survive or reduce costs, companies generally begin considering international expansion at around $10 million in revenue—but it depends on the industry.
 Companies that conduct most business online and have few shipping costs, such as website marketing services, can pursue an international expansion strategy from day one.
 The sales model—direct or indirect, distributor or original equipment manufacturer—also plays a large role.

 The key to finding the right M&A strategy is to understand your company's motivations for expansion and align your approach with long-term business goals.
 A trusted financial partner can help you ensure an M&A effort is the right move.